 In addition, the court may order a family report, which is a written assessment of the family’s circumstances and recommendations for custody arrangements prepared by a family consultant.

-Also read: When Can a Child Make Custody Decisions?
+Also read: Child Custody Expert Witness

 The child’s age and maturity